Frequently Asked Questions -

 Do you sell original art from your books?

-online store (any image from my books or websites), and I have open studio events once or twice a year (in Boston).
+Yes, see here.
+I also sell custom prints in the online store (any image from my books or websites), and I have open studio events once in a blue moon.

 What games have you worked on?
 Any I would have heard of?